Reviewable/Reviewable/docs/files.md

 ### Rebasing

+<a id='rebasing'></a>

 Reviewable gracefully supports rebasing and force-pushing to your branch PR in the middle of a review.
 Previous revisions are preserved and marked as obsolete (with a strikethrough), even if the commits they’re composed of have disappeared during the rebase.
 You’ll still be able to diff against those revisions, and changes between the old and new base will automatically collapse in the diff so as to avoid distraction from deltas that don’t relate to this PR.

 {:.tip}
 To avoid garbage collection, Reviewable pins these commits in your repo using special refs under `refs/reviewable` — as long as the repository is connected.

+<a id="heuristics"></a>
 Reviewable also uses heuristics to match rebased commits to their ancestors using commit messages.
 When successful, this enables Reviewable to suggest minimum-delta revision pairs for diffing in the “review each commit” style even if you reordered the commits.
 Arcs that link blocks of revisions above the file matrix show a high-level overview of this mapping.
 (We don’t show matches between individual revisions because that can quickly lead to an unreadable diagram.)
+When applicable, revision cells in both the [file matrix](#file-matrix) and [file header](#file-header) will also have a unique styling.
+The center disc indicates the files status against the matched prior revision and the outer background color indicates the status against the immediately preceding revision. (see [revision cells](#revision-cells) for more details.)

 ### Forked repos tracking upstream changes